-This theorem turned into the workhorse of CV security analyses and gave rise to a whole family of security proofs that rely on estimating the covariance matrix of the objective quantum state.
-Eqn. (\ref{eq:GaussianExtremality}) and consequently the obtained secure key rates, are tight if the modulation is Gaussian and essentially tight if the modulation is close to Gaussian.
-Therefore, arguments of this type have been applied to both Gaussian-modulated as well as DM protocols, as we will elaborate on in what follows.
+This theorem turned into the workhorse of CV security analyses and gave rise to an entire family of security proofs that rely on estimating the covariance matrix of the objective quantum state.
+Eq. (\ref{eq:GaussianExtremality})--and consequently the obtained secure key rates--is tight if the modulation is Gaussian and essentially tight if the modulation is close to Gaussian.
+Therefore, arguments of this type have been applied to both Gaussian-modulated and DM protocols, as we now elaborate on.